Logging In

 Note

-The SSH key fingerprints are not the public keys themselves, but instead a checksum of them.
-Fingerprints are a compact fixed-size way to check SSH keys, where as the keys themselves can be large enough to be unwieldy.
-The lines in ~/.ssh/known_hosts store the SSH public keys of each known server whose key has been accepted, rather than the fingerprints.
+The SSH key fingerprints are not the public keys themselves, but a checksum of them.
+Fingerprints are a compact fixed-size way to verify SSH keys, as the keys themselves can be large enough to be unwieldy.
+The lines in ~/.ssh/known_hosts on your client machine store the SSH public keys of each known server whose key has been accepted, rather than the fingerprints.
 Do not copy and paste SSH key fingerprints into ~/.ssh/known_hosts.

 Note